nidhi1815/Glambook-A-makeup-artist-booking-app/README.md

-# Artist Booking Platform 🎨✨
+# Makeup Artist Booking Platform ✨

 A simple artist booking platform built with **Next.js 13 (App Router)**, **Tailwind CSS**, and **TypeScript**.
 Users can explore artists by category, search for specific specialties, and view detailed artist profiles.